 Top tips for getting your business started on Twitter

 Twitter is an excellent platform for businesses to launch their social media presence.
 It can help raise your profile, win new customers and connect with your target audience.
 But with around 6,000 tweets being sent every second of the day it’s important to make yours stand out.
-We’ve already shared how to create an effective Twitter profile, now here’s our top tips on how to tweet about your business on Twitter.
+We’ve already shared how to create an effective Twitter profile, now here are our top tips on how to tweet about your business on Twitter.

 Twitter basics – how to tweet